 Fall Housestaff Retreat: All residents receive coverage to attend this all-day, all-housestaff retreat, which has traditionally involved activities that promote bonding across residency classes and develop their professional or clinical skills.
 Fellows and attendings cover clinical services while residents are at the retreat.
 Resident input is solicited to plan activities and topics of discussion, such as curricular changes, how to be an effective teacher on the wards, and more recently, dedicated time for Academy-specific skills building.

 Spring Housestaff Retreat: The Spring all-day, all-housestaff retreat is also held off the hospital premises.
 This retreat is typically used as a forum for reflecting on the year, discussing new topics in pediatrics, and brainstorming ways to improve the residency experience.
-In recent years, residents have explored and debated cases of medical ethical dilemmas and hosted leaders in pediatric public health such as Judith Palfrey.
-Each of the Fall and Spring retreats is capped off by a Happy Hour at a location of the residents’ choosing.
+In recent years, residents have explored and debated cases of medical ethical dilemmas and hosted leaders in health policy to learn about the changing health care landscape in Massachusetts and the United States.
+Each of the Fall and Spring retreats is capped off by a House Staff Association-sponsored Happy Hour.

 Rising Senior Orientation: This is a springtime junior-only retreat focused on building skills essential to the role of the senior resident.
 Usual topics include: leadership and communication skills, principles of medical education and “resident-as-teacher” skills, tips on licensure and career planning, and recertification in NRP and PALS.
 Both the Rising Junior and Rising Senior orientations end with Happy Hour and time to socialize as an entire resident class.